ue22-p23/web/notebooks/15-properties-nb.md

 * then use `box-sizing: border-box`

 see also <https://css-tricks.com/box-sizing/>
-that has a live demo
+that has a live demo, as well as <https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing#browser_compatibility>